mrbrianhobo/ProvenanceSupplyChain/README.md

 ## Features ##
  * Depositing/Withdrawing ether into the contract
- * Adding into the contract
+ * Adding items into the contract
  * Selling items to peers in the contract
  * Tracking owner history of items